Proud Boys Leader Enrique Tarrio Arrested In Miami On Conspiracy Charge For January 6th Capitol Attack

-MIAMI (CBSMiami) – The former national chairman of the Proud Boys, Miami resident Henry “Enrique” Tarrio, has been arrested following his indictment on conspiracy and other charges related to the breach of the U.S. Capitol on Jan.
+MIAMI (CBSMiami) – The former national chairman of the Proud Boys, Miami resident Henry “Enrique” Tarrio, was arrested following his indictment on conspiracy and other charges related to the breach of the U.S. Capitol on Jan.
 6, 2021.

-Tarrio, 38, was arrested Tuesday and is set to make his initial appearance in Miami federal court.READ MORE: Hundreds Of Residents Allowed To Return Home As Panhandle Wildfires Rage
+Tarrio, 38, was taken into custody Tuesday during a pre-dawn raid at his home.READ MORE: Daylight Saving Time 2022 Begins This Weekend

 According to court documents, the Proud Boys describes itself as a “pro-Western fraternal organization for men who refuse to apologize for creating the modern world, aka Western Chauvinists.”